Helen Catherine Greene (1870 – 1960)

 In 1915-16 she was Head Masseuse at the Voluntary Aid Detachment hospital at St Chad’s, Grange Road, Cambridge.
 In 1916 she started the Weaving House in Harston by fitting a picturesque loft with warping machines, looms, etc. As it was war-time there was a lack of threads and dyestuffs.
 Helen and others could be seen hunting in the countryside for wild plants that might be useful for dyeing.
 When she returned to Harston from Dartford, the work at the Weaving House continued and a design studio, an iron building in the garden, was created which was also used for educational work.
 We assume this was at Weaving Cottage, still named this today, 42 Royston Rd.

 She also became heavily involved fundraising for the community.
 With her sister, she wrote and produced many plays and pageants, often appearing in them herself.
 In the immediate post-war period, these were to raise funds for a Harston village hall, completed in 1923.
+Helen was on the executive committee of the Village Hall seen on left side of photo at its official opening in 1923.
 After this she devoted her energies to supporting other organisations in the village and would be involved in supporting school events.
 Joyce Carter remembers Helene presented her with a prize for a poster depicting the Battle of Britain week.
 Right up to the week of her death in 1960 she was in the village collecting money for church repairs.
 As Rev Hugh Mansfield-Williams, a former Harston vicar, said at her funeral, ‘she was an influence for good in the community.’

 In 1937 after what must have been a long period of extensive research without the benefit of modern methods instant access to information, she produced the only book produced to date which is exclusively about the village.
 Harston 1937: Its History and Records Past and Present was sold locally and the proceeds from the sale went to village organisations.